sacredSatan/RustHound-CE/HELP.md

           Use TCP instead of UDP for DNS queries
   -z, --zip
-          Compress the JSON files into a zip archive
+          Compress the JSON files into a zip archive --batch-size <batch_size>
+          Process objects in batches of this size to save memory.
+When specified, writes results to files after each batch

 OPTIONAL MODULES:
       --fqdn-resolver  Use fqdn-resolver module to get computers IP address